-Founded in 1982, Empathia is a free standing, full service, global provider of employee assistance program (EAP), work/life services, workplace culture assessment and optimization, and crisis management, including responding to large-scale, disastrous events.
-Because our network needs fluctuate, applications will be considered based on experience, client volume, and location.
+Founded in 1982, Empathia is a free standing, full service, global provider of employee assistance programs (EAP), work/life services, workplace culture assessments and optimization and crisis management services, including responding to large-scale, disastrous events.
+Because our network needs fluctuate, applications will be considered based on experience, client volume and location.

 This role provides EAP services including clinical assessment and brief counseling.
-Minimum requirements include a Master’s degree in a behavioral health field, state licensure, and 5 years post-Master’s experience.
+Minimum requirements include a Master’s degree in a behavioral health field, state licensure and 5 years of post-master’s experience.
 Special consideration will be given to applicants with more than 5 years of EAP experience, have obtained the Certified Employee Assistance Professionals (CEAP) credential, are EAPA members or have completed the EAS-C online program at www.eapassn.org.

 This role provides on-site training to promote employee wellbeing and support manager skills development.
 Minimum requirements include a Bachelor’s degree and experience facilitating presentations in a professional environment.
 Knowledge of EAP services preferred.

 This provider deploys to client locations to provide support to those affected by a critical incident; offers individual and group debriefings as well as management consultation to normalize reactions and emphasize resiliency.
-Minimum requirements include a Master’s degree in a behavioral health field, state licensure, and 5 years post-Master’s experience.
+Minimum requirements include a Master’s degree in a behavioral health field, state licensure and 5 years of post-master’s experience.